MPS-crash-course/MPS-crash-course.github.io/MPSCrashCourse/_build/html/_sources/content/week1/mps.md

 3) Compute $A^\dagger B$ where $A^\dagger$ is the complex conjugate transpose of $A$.
 Compute this with $A^\dagger$ in the first position and $B$ in the second.

 4) Compute $A^\dagger B$, but with $A^*$ (complex conjugate) in the second position and $B$ in the first.

+I would recommend adding a file `tensordot.py` to your `exercises` directory and working through these exercises there.
+Make sure to add the line `from fix_pathing import root_dir`.
+You can then import your MPS class using `from src.mps import MPS`.

 ````